 Withdrawal on grounds of parental behavior occurs when parents overtly and persistently refuse to cooperate with the school staff, policies, regulations or programs, or they may so seriously interfere in matters of school administration or discipline as to reduce significantly the school's ability to serve their own or other children.
-The Principal may recommend transfer in accordance with the terms and procedures outlined above.
+If the family/student demonstrate opposition to the teachings of the Catholic Church, the Principal may recommend transfer in accordance with the terms and procedures outlined above.